 Fellowships

 This semester-long program is an opportunity for pairs of students to research a region or topic in world affairs and develop three podcast episodes.
 Students selected for the program will receive a $1,000 stipend and guidance from Prof. Terril Jones during required group training sessions.
 The podcasts will be posted on the Keck Center website, as well as on Spotify and other streaming platforms.
 First-year students are encouraged to apply.
-Applications are available at the beginning of both fall and spring semesters.
+The call for applications for fall semester occurs in August and the call for the spring semester occurs in mid November.

 This is a year-long program that provides its four student fellows with opportunities to explore security as a career, the support to conduct independent and group research on the intersection of gender and security, and build upon existing projects on the program’s website reorientingsecurity.com.
 Under the supervision of Professor Taw, GSF selectees meet with experts, practitioners, and academics who work on security issues.
 CMC students in their second, third, and fourth years are eligible.
-The application period for AY 2024-2025 will open in Fall 2024.
+Applications for AY 2024-2025 are due September 11, 2024.

 The Center awards several named research fellowships during the academic year and summer in the areas of political economy, diplomacy, security studies, international entrepreneurship and globalization, study of race in international relations, study of Russian politics, comparative politics, among others.
-Students apply for these fellowships with a topic in the areas/fellowships listed above and upon selection are awarded funding ($2000 for the academic year program and $2500 for the summer program), supervision from faculty, the Center’s Associate Director, Dr. Mezini, and the publication of their research on the Center’s website.
+Students apply for these fellowships with a topic in the areas/fellowships listed above and upon selection are awarded funding ($2000 for the academic year program and $2500 for the summer program), supervision from faculty, and the publication of their research on the Center’s website.
 All years/classes are welcome to apply!
-The application period for the summer cycle of named fellowships research is now opened.

-The Keck Center Graduate School Fellowship is intended to support a student with limited funding for a Master’s or Ph.D. program in international politics, broadly understood.
-Current seniors and CMC graduates since 2021 with an IR major (full, dual, or double major) are eligible to apply.
+The Siu Hwa Khoo Graduate School Scholarship is intended to support a student with limited funding for a Master’s or Ph.D. program in international politics, broadly understood.
+Current seniors and CMC graduates since 2022 with an IR major (full, dual, or double major) are eligible to apply.
 The award must be applied to Keck-approved programs at accredited universities in the U.S. and abroad.
 Applicants awaiting decisions from graduate programs may still apply.
-The application period is now opened!

 National and International Fellowships and Scholarships